hluu5/stockx_challenge/README.md

 ## STOCKX CODING CHALLENGE

+### FOREWORD:
+The challenge was to create an app that would retrieve data from a crowd-sourced API, calculate the Avg True To Size and save data to db.
+It also has to be able to serve up data.

 ### Instruction:
 Please pull down from github.
 If you wish to run this app locally without using Docker, please make sure you finished the following before you go to next step:
 - postgresdb installed on your machine.